Peter Fritz: Career

 Peter is a co-founder of over 100 companies and several business accelerators, including Australia's oldest Australian-owned IT company, TCG.
 TCG Group is a group of businesses which over the last 50 years have produced many innovative solutions.
 They produced solutions in computer and communication technologies, data transmission, management structures and the food industry, including VOIP telephony (1998); design and manufacturing of plastic note sorting machines (1995); lottery ticket validation terminal (1988); mirror microwave communication technology and CT3 technology, first in the world (1986); BOW Memory unit for cash registers (1985); credit card validation system (pioneer technology in secure transmission) and MOX memory unit for building security (1984); low-cost fossil fuel power station simulator (1983); the first echo-free, hands-free telephone handset (1978); and online stock control system – the first real-time system in commercial use (1972).

 Peter was a member of the board that led the development of the Australian Technology Park in 1991–1997.
 In 1998, the ATP Board established the National Incubator Companies Board which Peter chaired.
 He also co-founded the Joint Technology Partners incubator – a large investor in Australian technology start-ups.

 In 1993, some of the 65 companies in the TCG Group were publicly floated on the Australian Stock Exchange as TechComm Group Limited, later renamed Utility Computer Services (UXC).
 In 2016, UXC was acquired by CSC for $430 million.
 Another former TCG company floated on the New York Stock Exchange in November 1997 for US$600m (AU$1 billion), making it the largest technology company to be established in Australia until that time.
-Today the TCG companies, and entities with TCG roots, employ well over 6000 people with a turnover in excess of $1.5 billion annually.
+By 2010, the TCG companies, and entities with TCG roots, employ well over 6000 people with a turnover in excess of $1.5 billion annually.
+Today, the TCG Group encompasses some 50 companies with assets in the hundreds of millions of dollars.